Last Updated on January 2, 2020 by Paul Guzman

 The Western Cottonwood Tree

-The Western Cottonwood likes water and will grow close to riverbanks and places where there is water nearby.
-Their root system is extensive so planting one near water pipes or water features is not a good idea.
-Most nurseries will have the cottonless Western Cottonwood.
+The Western Cottonwood likes water and will grow close to riverbanks and places with water nearby.
+Their root system is extensive so planting one near water pipes or water features is not a promising idea.
+Most nurseries will have the Cottonless Western Cottonwood.

 Where to plant this tree

 Plant it in full sun and away from buildings and sidewalks.
 It can tolerate poor soil but needs plenty of water.
 You can place it where water tends to drain during a rainstorm.
-The Southwest does not receive a lot of water it is important to water your tree often during early summer months even after the tree becomes established.
+The Southwest does not receive a lot of water.
+It is important to water your tree often during the early summer months even after the tree becomes established.

 Their branches are softwood and could break off easily it the tree is old or is infected with insects or diseases.
-The key to keeping this tree looking good is water and fertilize often especially in areas where there is little rainfall.
+The key to keeping this tree looking good is to water and fertilize often, especially in areas where there is little rainfall.

-The leaves are a dark green in color and will turn a nice gold yellow during the fall seasons.
-It will produce lots of leaves this means there is maintenance during the fall.
+The leaves are dark green and will turn a nice gold-yellow during the fall season.
+It will produce lots of leaves which means there is maintenance during the fall.
 The leaves can be used for mulching purposes and is a good tree for shade purposes.

 The Western Cottonwood Tree Leaves